-A microchip is a tiny device provides your pet with permanent identification code to give them the best chance of coming home.
+A microchip is a tiny device that provides your pet with a permanent identification code to give them the best chance of coming home.
 Placed by a veterinarian, and about the size of a grain of rice (12mm), it sits beneath the loose skin between your pet’s shoulder blades.
 Microchip placement is similar to an injection, only takes a few seconds, and does not require anesthesia.

 If you’ve adopted your pet from a shelter, they probably have already had a chip placed that may need to be registered to you, their new owner.
 You can bring them to be scanned and get the ID code from their chip so you can register them with your contact information.